andrew-merz/Twitter-Clone/README.md

 1. You will be prompted to log in with your account

    - If you dont have an account, click register to create an account with an email, username, and password
+   - your email will be safely stored in a databas and your password will be encrypted

-2. Once you are logged in you will see the main twitter feed with all of the other users previous tweets
+2. Once you are logged in you will see the main twitter feed with all of the other users tweets

 3. Users can scroll down and explore what people are saying